ReGen approvals

 The result

-Talison's EPA referral was supported by a robust assessment record and clear evidence of social impacts being identified, mitigated, and built into project design.
-Sustained stakeholder relationships and the ongoing Stakeholder Reference Committee continue to underpin both State and Commonwealth approvals processes.
+Talison's EPA referral was supported by a robust assessment record and clear evidence of social impacts being identified, mitigated and built into project design.
+Community feedback shaped tangible commitments including independent environmental monitoring, improved reporting and impact reduction measures.
+Sustained relationships and the ongoing Stakeholder Reference Committee continue to underpin both State and Commonwealth approvals processes, demonstrating ReGen's ability to deliver large-scale engagement in highly sensitive environments.

 Case Study